mani14301617/RI5CY-Accelerator/README.md

    - Each element pair is fed **serially** into a **4-stage pipelined floating-point multiplier**.
    - The output from the multiplier is then passed to a **4-stage pipelined floating-point adder** for **accumulation**.
    - The adder loops back internally to accumulate partial sums across all elements.
-   - Final result is written back to memory via the LSU.
+   - Final result is written back to GPRs(General Purpose Registers) via the LSU.

 3. **Activation Functions (Sigmoid & ReLU)**
    - Input values are fetched in **batches (e.g., 16 values)**.